PyCQA/isort/README.md

     from __future__ import (absolute_import, division, print_function,
                             unicode_literals)

-To enable this set 'balanced_wrapping' to True in your config or pass the -b option into the command line utility.
+To enable this set 'balanced_wrapping' to True in your config or pass the -e option into the command line utility.

 Auto-comment import sections